 In the acknowledgments section of your dissertation, in addition to thanking anyone that you wish, you should also acknowledge the funding sources that have supported you during the year.
 Please follow these instructions for acknowledging your funding sources.
 You should get to know them well as you will also need to follow them for every paper that you publish during your PhD.

-Students should budget at least four weeks for the final dissertation writing-up phase.
-The length of the main body of the dissertation should be around 40 to 50 pages.
+Students should write as they go, but should also budget several weeks towards the end of the project to focus on writing.
 Where appropriate the dissertation may additionally contain appendices in which relevant program listings, experimental data, circuit diagrams, formal proofs, etc. may be included.
 However, students should keep in mind that they are marked on the quality of the dissertation, not its length.

 The dissertation must be word-processed using either LaTeX or a system with similar capabilities.
 The LaTeX thesis template can be found via the local packages web page.
 You don't have to use these packages, but your thesis must match the style (i.e., font size, text width etc) shown in the sample output for an Informatics thesis.